 Scotland Lane Through the Seasons

-There’s been times in the past when I’ve ran all the way up to this point to make sure I catch the sunrise, where I’ve had to stop for respite, sucking in gobs of air, trying to steady my hand on the tripod and camera.
+There’s been times in the past when I've run all the way up to this point to make sure I caught the sunrise, where I’ve had to stop for respite, sucking in gobs of air, trying to steady my hand on the tripod and camera.
 Sometimes I’ve arrived too late along the lane, just one hundred metres from the perfect vantage point.
 Then I’ve thrown up the drone and captured the sunrise from my premature spot.
 I felt as though I was cheating.

 But, today isn’t one of those days.
 It isn’t a jaw-dropping sunrise - it’s a soft tinted, mottled and misty affair.
 There’s a sense of being in the atmosphere, rather than apart from it.
 The coziness is heightened for a brief moment by a triangle of geese flying beneath me in the valley just a matter of metres away.